Orienfish/Evolve/README.md

 ## Prerequisites

 In each folder, set up the environment with `pip3 install -r requirements.txt`.
-We test `OnlineContrast` and `UCL` with Python3.8.
-Our machine uses CUDA 11.7 and a NVIDIA RTX 3080 Ti GPU.

 To use the pretrained models as teacher models, please download the zip file `pretrained_models.zip` from [here](https://drive.google.com/file/d/1dlH_-bBS6SXcQuuKDs03ID5n7tssj5RU/view?usp=sharing) and unzip it in the root directory.

 ### Dataset Preparation

 We mainly focus on image classification while the methodology can be applied to more general scenarios.
-In this repo, we test with CIFAR-10 (classes), TinyImageNet (10 classes), CoRe50 (50 classes) and Stream-51 (51 classes).
+In this repo, we test with CIFAR-10 (10 classes), TinyImageNet (100 classes), CoRe50 (50 classes) and Stream-51 (51 classes).

 For all methods in `OnlineContrast` and `UCL` folders, the shared root dataset directory is `datasets`.